yafig/spec/api-servers.md

   When a user follow someone, it will store the add the new relationship into the the list.
 The `follow count` will be a materialized view and will be updated as the function is invoked.
 - **GET** `/users/block/{user_id}` -> `block(user_id)`
 - **GET** `/users/{user_id}/posts` -> `get_user_posts(user_id)`

+  This function will invoke gRPC call to the Post microservice to obtain the user's posts.

 Follow and block operations will generate a materialized views in the database in the database to save the compute power during query.
 It will be bundled in the same database transaction.